isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   As soon as a host reservation is found the search is stopped so when a client has two host reservations using different enabled identifier types the first is always returned and the second ignored.
-In other words, this is usually a configuration mistake.
+   As soon as a host reservation is found, the search is stopped;
+   when a client has two host reservations using different enabled identifier types, the first is always returned and the second ignored.
+This is usually a configuration error.
-   In rare cases when having two reservations for the same host makes sense, you can control which of those will be used by ordering the list of identifier types in `host-reservation-identifiers`.
+   In those rare cases when having two reservations for the same host makes sense, the one to be used can be specified by ordering the list of identifier types in ``host-reservation-identifiers``.

 .. _global-reservations6: